 \section{Conclusions and Discussion}

-In this paper, we have demonstrated the potential of the SCART framework for extending simulation environments in real-time systems with reliability-related events and advanced cyber security attacks.
-By incorporating the proposed SCART layer into existing simulation environments, it is possible to simulate random component or subsystem failures, as well as simple and complex security attacks.
-Our validation of SCART's effectiveness included training machine learning algorithms to control a drone's flight control system, which resulted in increased accuracy and significantly lower false-positive rates.
-Additionally, our experiments showed that SCART could generate realistic cyber attacks, and different types of anomaly detection methods could successfully identify and differentiate between attacked and normal flights using SCART.
+This paper demonstrates the utility of the SCART framework for enhancing simulation environments in real-time systems, particularly in addressing reliability-related events and advanced cybersecurity attacks.
+By integrating the proposed SCART layer into existing simulation platforms, it is possible to replicate both random component or subsystem failures and sophisticated security threats.
+SCART’s effectiveness was validated by training machine learning algorithms to govern a drone’s flight control system, achieving higher accuracy and significantly reduced false-positive rates.

+Our experiments further confirmed SCART’s capability to generate realistic cyber-attacks, with multiple anomaly detection methods successfully distinguishing between normal and compromised flights.
+These results highlight SCART’s ability to simulate diverse attack scenarios, providing a robust foundation for ongoing research in anomaly detection.

-Our API and the initial research presented in the evaluation chapter can serve as a starting point for further research and development based on SCART.
-Our study has demonstrated the potential of creating high-quality data of cyber attacks using SCART, which can help develop deep learning models for real-time anomaly detection with a low false-positive rate.
-Furthermore, our experiments have shown that SCART can be used as a tool to measure the quality of anomaly detection algorithms and compare their performance.
-We have also demonstrated that SCART can generate many different types of simple and complex attacks easily and at a low cost.
+The API and preliminary findings presented in the evaluation chapter establish a basis for further exploration of SCART-based solutions.
+Our research shows that SCART can generate high-quality datasets of cyber-attacks, essential for training deep learning models aimed at real-time anomaly detection with minimal false positives.
+Additionally, SCART provides a reliable means to evaluate and compare different anomaly detection algorithms, making it a powerful resource for algorithm refinement.

-In conclusion, the SCART framework represents a significant contribution to the field of real-time systems and cyber security, offering a powerful tool for simulating and testing complex systems and advanced cyber security attacks.
-We hope that our research will inspire further exploration of the capabilities and potential applications of SCART, and that it will contribute to the development of more effective and reliable cyber security solutions.
+In summary, the SCART framework represents a significant advancement in real-time systems and cybersecurity.
+It offers a versatile and cost-effective tool for simulating complex systems and sophisticated cyber-attacks.
+We hope this work inspires further exploration of SCART’s capabilities and applications, contributing to more effective and reliable cybersecurity solutions.